Actindo-AG/Documentation/RetailSuiteAccounting/Overview/02_Features.md

 Fully integrated financial accounting with the *Accounting* module:

 - Accounts receivable and accounts payable
     The *Accounting* module offers all necessary features for your accounting, including an integrated payment system and the automatic reconciliation of open payments.

-[comment]: <> (Preparation of VAT weggelassen.
-Evtl.
-RS FH)

 - Double-entry accounting
     Our *Accounting* module offers a real double-entry accounting based on DATEV with debit/credit entry and dialog as well as a batch and a quick entry mask.

-- General ledger and subledger
+- General ledger and sub-ledger
-  The *Accounting* module can be used as a general ledger or as a subledger to synchronize data into the general ledger of your corporation.
+    The *Accounting* module can be used as a general ledger or as a sub-ledger to synchronize data into the general ledger of your corporation.

 - Document verification including payment proposal list
     The module has an extended process for managing incoming invoices with release logic, comment function and the 4-eyes principle check.
 Based on the payment conditions of your suppliers, you can also receive payment suggestions.

 - Standard and customizable accounts chart
     DATEV-compatible charts of accounts SKR03 and SKR04 with support for additional, individual charts of accounts.
 All charts of accounts are fully customizable in the *Accounting* module, including tax keys and distribution logic.

 - Extensive evaluations
     Various evaluations such as profit and loss accounts, business assessments, cost center and cost unit accounting as well as profit center can be individually configured and created in the module.

 - Accounting exports
     Data can be exported in standardized format for DATEV, SAP FICO, GDPdU or configured individually.
 Mapping functions for export to third-party systems are also available.

 - Fully automatic dunning
     The system recognizes open receipts and sends out fully automatic reminders.

   [comment]: <> (Isas Kommentar: Das könnte missverstanden werden.
 Der Mahnprozess muss schon manuell angestoßen werden.
 Weglassen?)